-Prerequisites: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of 'B' or better; an ability to work independently; permission of the Division Dean based on instructor availability.
+Prerequisite: Completion of 24 units of college credit with a minimum GPA of 3.3; a minimum of 5 units in the discipline with a grade of B or better; an ability to work independently; permission of the Division Dean based on instructor availability.
 An independent study course designed for sophomores or students who have taken many of the basic classes and wish to continue work with an instructor in a specialized area.
 The student works by arrangement with the instructor on an outlined program of study.
-Repeatable 3 times.
 Three to nine hours weekly by arrangement.